NickStrick/Sprint-Challenge-RDBMS/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

-a third table that lists a combination of a value from each table.
+a third table that lists a unique combination of a value from each table.

 ## Project Set Up